DNSKT/BoostChan/README.md

 # BoostChan
-a copy of 4chan made in boostrap bc im bored
+A copy of 4chan made in boostrap bc im bored